-Please consider making a life-saving donation to support the critical programs mentioned in this report.
-Thank you for your support i Livestock losses and crop-raiding incidents from Enduimet Wildlife Management Area (Tanzania) have been excluded from this report as they aren't part of the PCF program nor have comparable crop-raiding mitigation measures.
+Please consider making a lifesaving donation to support the critical programs mentioned in this report.

+i Livestock losses and crop-raiding incidents from Enduimet Wildlife Management Area (Tanzania) have been excluded from this report as they aren't part of the PCF program nor have comparable crop-raiding mitigation measures.